Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 1/5
+### Fake Clues: 5/5
-**Poor - Needs significant revision**
+**Excellent - Outstanding**

-Both fake clues fail to effectively misdirect to any of the *incorrect* answer choices (The Hobbit, Percy Jackson).
-Instead, they describe genres (detective mystery, space sci-fi) entirely unrelated to any of the provided options, making them ineffective for their intended purpose.
+The fake clues are very effective.
+'A tale of a dystopian future where society is controlled by technology and oppressive regimes' has absolutely no connection to any of the provided choices and is a complete red herring.
+'This story involves a group of friends who go on an epic adventure to find a hidden treasure' strongly points to 'The Hobbit' or potentially 'Eragon' but has no link to 'Harry Potter and the Sorcerer's Stone', making it a strong misdirection to incorrect answers.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices